So Called 'Honour' Based Abuse

 HBA may occur when the perpetrator(s) perceive that a person (or persons) has shamed the family or community by breaking an honour code.
 The abuse used can include planning, premeditation and family or community conspiracy; often the belief held is that the victim(s) is 'deserving' of the punishment.

-Honour Based Abuse can often be a form of domestic and / or sexual violence / abuse (see also Safeguarding Children abused through Domestic Abuse Practice Guidance and Safeguarding Children from Sexual Exploitation Procedure.
+Honour Based Abuse can often be a form of domestic and / or sexual violence / abuse (see also Safeguarding Adults and Children from Domestic Abuse and Safeguarding Children from Sexual Exploitation Procedure).
 The Home Office definition of domestic violence and abuse (2013), which Honour Based Abuse is related to, now applies to young people aged 16 years and over.
 All offences against children and young people under 18 are Child Protection concerns.

 3. Honour / Izzat